mbj/aws-xray-sdk-ruby/README.md

 The AWS X-Ray SDK for Ruby is compatible with Ruby 2.3.6 and newer Ruby versions.
 It has experimental support for JRuby 9.2.0.0 (still forthcoming).

-To install the Ruby gem for your project, add it to your project Gemfile.
-You must also add either the [Oj](https://github.com/ohler55/oj) or [JrJackson](https://github.com/guyboertje/jrjackson) gems, for MRI and JRuby respectively, for JSON parsing.
-The default JSON parser will not work properly, currently.

 ```
 # Gemfile
 gem 'aws-xray-sdk'
-gem 'oj', platform: :mri
-gem 'jrjackson', platform: :jruby
 ```
 Then run `bundle install`.